 Are you a beginner guitarist and you want to learn how to play the guitar?
-Or you are already a good guitar player, and you want to improve your skills?
+Or are you already a good guitar player, and you want to improve your skills to the next level?

-This guide will show you the best guitar training websites available online today.
+This guide will show you the best guitar training websites available online today, for beginner and advanced guitarists.
 Also, you're about to discover cool strategies and useful resources that will help you become a better musician.

 Gianca - FaChords Guitar founder

 |Website||Free Trial||Beginner Lessons||Intermediate Lessons||Advanced Lessons||Song list||Music Styles||Best Feature||Detailed Review|

 |Guitar Tricks ||Yes!||10/10||8/10||7/10||Excellent||Rock, Blues, Country||Awesome song lessons library||Review|

 |Jamplay||Yes!||9/10||8/10||8/10||Good||Many||Live lessons and community||Review|

 |Learn And Master ||-||8/10||7/10||6/10||No song lessons||Not many||Lessons on DVDs||Review|